What is a Threat Intelligence Platform?

-When there’s a sign that an attack on an institution is planned or imminent, it’s really important to have clear intelligence.
+When there’s a sign that an attack campaigns on an institution is planned or imminent, it’s really important to have clear intelligence.
 This means having a good idea of what might be coming, so you can prepare for it.
-That’s where a threat intelligence platform comes in.
-This type of tool is designed to gather information on potential threats, so you can stay one step ahead of the bad guys.
+That’s where a Cyber threat intelligence platform comes in.
+This type of tool is designed to gather information on adversaries and their tactics, techniques, and procedures (TTPS) & identify potential security threats, so you can stay one step ahead of the bad guys.

-A Threat Intelligence Platform (TIP) is responsible for identifying, gathering, aggregating, organizing, and analyzing threat intelligence from various sources, including the clear web, deep web, and dark web.
+A Threat Intelligence Platform (TIP) is responsible for identifying, automatically gathering, aggregating, organizing, and analyzing threat intelligence from various sources & industry, including the clear web, deep web, and dark web.
 By using advanced algorithms and machine learning, it analyzes the collected data to find signs of compromise (IOCs).

 Cybersecurity teams can use the information provided by a TIP to uncover new risks from malware attack types and upcoming assaults.
-This knowledge can be used to proactively manage and remediate risks.
+This knowledge can be used to proactively search, manage and remediate risks, powering threat detection, investigation and response.

 How Does a Threat Intelligence Platform Work?